amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 How would you solve that?

-A straightforward way will be to check if the string has a length of 1 if so, return that string since you can't arrange it differently.
+A straightforward way will be to check if the string has a length of 1.
+If so, return that string since you can't arrange it differently.

 For strings with a length bigger than 1, we could use recursion to divide the problem into smaller problems until we get to the length 1 case.
 We can take out the first character and solve the problem for the remainder of the string until we have a length of 1.